biases cognitive effects fallacies deception with statistics effective business writing body language

-In simple terms an argument is constructed as shown in the diagram.
-However, all too often, a company presenting a statistic will omit (either deliberately or unknowingly) at least one premise that ought to be included in its argument.
-As a result of leaving out this premise, the inference (i.e., how the company got to its conclusion) is likely to be meaningless and its conclusion is very likely to be false.
+All too often, a company presenting a conclusion will omit (either deliberately or unknowingly) at least one premise that ought to be included in its argument.
+As a result of leaving out this premise, the inference (i.e., how the company got to its conclusion) is likely to be meaningless, and its conclusion is highly likely to be false.

 Tomatoes Used to Be Poisonous (Confounding Variable Example)Let's look at this example about tomatoes.
 Clearly this is nonsense.
 Common sense (and a basic grasp of maths and human mortality) tells you that old age killed off the pre-1910 tomato eaters, not the tomatoes.
 The premise "Most humans don't live beyond 100" has been omitted from this argument.
 That missing premise is known as a "confounding variable".
 A confounding variable is one that distorts the relationship between two other variables.
 Put simply, when people present statistics, they don't always consider everything they should.

-Marijuana Is the Leading Cause of Traffic Accidents (Confounding Variable Example)Sometimes, however, the confounding variables are harder to spot:
+Marijuana Is the Leading Cause of Traffic Accidents (Confounding Variable Example)Usually, the confounding variables are far harder to spot:

 "During the summer holidays, one in three drivers involved in traffic accidents tested positive for marijuana.
 Therefore, marijuana is causing people to drive recklessly."